exercism/javascript/exercises/concept/lucky-numbers/.meta/design.md

 ## Out of Scope

-The following topics should be covered in other concepts and are therefore not be part of this concept exercise.
+The following topics should be covered in other concepts and are therefore not part of this concept exercise.

+- Boxed vs. non-boxed primitives (could potentially become part of this concept in the future)
 - `Date` conversions
 - Details on JSON
 - `new Function`
-- Boxed vs. non-boxed primitives
 - Details on `parseInt` and `parseFloat`

-Details on the conversion logic for loose equality are also out of scope as they are not required knowledge to be fluent.
+Details on the conversion logic for loose equality are also out of scope as they are not required knowledge to write good code/ be fluent.

 ## Concepts